Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 The purpose of Program Review is to:

-For a detailed listing of the college's programs of study and additional information on the college's program review process, please contact the Student Success Center (276) 739-2438 or the Institutional Effectiveness Office (276)739-2458, use the following links for more information:
+For a detailed listing of the college's programs of study and additional information on the college's program review process, please contact the Student Services (276) 739-2438 or the Institutional Research and Effectiveness Office (276)739-2436, use the following links for more information:

 VHCC has a number of facilities dedicated to serving the training and education needs of our students.
 These facilities offer different environments to support the various levels of use of technology in support of instruction.
 Instructional facilities include: